Getting started¶

 -o jsonpath='{.status.conditions[?(@.type=="SourceResolved")].message}'

-# → resolved apps/Deployment to preferred version v1
+# → resolved example.com/Widget to preferred version v1

 Watch propagation¶